NCBI VAST Search logo

 There are 3 main factors that will influence the running time of VAST Search.
 First, if you choose to search the non-redundant subset (which is recommended), then the search will run about 10 times faster than for searching the entire database.
 Second, if you have multiple protein chains in your file, or large chains that split into many domains, then this will also lengthen the time to complete the search.
 Third, the type of the fold will also have an influence.
 A VAST Search with a structure such as a TIM barrel, for which there are very many other TIM barrels in the database (even the non-redundant one), will take much longer than a search with a fold that is less populated in the database.

-How to view results of VAST Search?
+back to top How to view results of VAST search?

 The status monitoring page will take you to the result summary page automatically after a search job has completed.
 Or on the VAST Search home page enter your Request Id in the box adjacent to the [Show] button.
 Then click on [Show].
 If the VAST Search job has not yet completed, then you will be informed of the status; if it has, then you will see the result summary page which tell you that "Search Job Completed".